siberianfox/g2wiki/Raster-Streaming-Protocol.md

 Introduce controls over unidirectional and bidirectional scans.
 Unidirectional mode can be preferable to eliminate machine backlash "jaggies" at high pixel resolutions.
 Bidirectional mode will scan in two directions when this is practical.
 Some modes are only practical if the controller has sufficient memory to store one or two scan lines, which can be arbitrarily large for large machines and high resolutions.

 ### DRLE and Huffman Encoding
-Introduce 1D (PNG X-A) delta run length encoding and Huffman encoding for run-length for better image compression.
+Introduce 1D delta run length encoding (PNG X-A) and Huffman encoding for run-length for better image compression.

 ### 2D Compression Algorithms
 Introduce 2d compression such as PNG Up, Average, and Paeth.
 These require additional buffer storage similar to the scanning and upsampling items.
+See [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) for details.

 ### Note on Items That May Require Larger Image Buffers
 There are two cases for memory constraints: (1) the CNC controller does not have sufficient memory to store an entire image line, (2) it does.
 For case 2, a Lasersaur with a 48" bed running at 1200 DPI with a bit depth of 16 would require 115,200 bytes to store an image line.
 Most images cases, however, should fit in a reasonable (4K, 8K, 16K) buffer without tiling the image.